FAQ - FREQUENTLY ASKED QUESTIONS

 16. Okay, I am ready to sign up for the next course.
 What do I do to secure my spot?

 Once a class has been announced, registration is accepted on a first received, first secured basis.
 To register please visit our course section.
 Your spot will be reserved as soon as payment is received via our secure electronic payment system.

 17. I'm interested in becoming certified as an official in MMA.
 However, in order to prepare myself with proper knowledge (verbiage and technique), do you offer any books, online info or videos that are helpful in preparing oneself for such examination?

-Unfortunately we do not have any type of pre-study materials, mainly because the course is so hands on.
-As listed on our website, you must be very familiar with all of the techniques listed.
-We always suggest going to a local jiu-jitsu school and either participate, take private lessons where you can ask them to teach you each technique or at least watch what is going on and ask lots of questions.
+Unfortunately we do not have any type of pre-study materials, mainly because the course is so hands-on.
+You must be very familiar with all of the techniques as listed on our website.
+We always suggest going to a local jiu-jitsu school and either participate, take private lessons where you can, and ask them to teach you each technique or at least watch what is going on and ask lots of questions.
 You can also download the Unified Rules and study them, as they are a big part of the course.

 18. The information on your website says we should be familiar with all the takedowns and holds and there is a huge list of all those techniques.
 Do you have any link to any videos that demonstrate those techniques in order for me to study in preparation for the next class?

 Unfortunately there is no video at the present time that demonstrates all the moves.
-John stresses to everyone that we are not here to teach people about grappling, we are strictly here to teach you about how to be a proficient official...
+We stress to everyone that we are not here to teach people about grappling, we are strictly here to teach you about how to be a proficient official...
 The knowledge base needed to become a proficient official can only come from getting yourself into a local grappling school and either watching or actually participating in it yourself so you can understand how the holds and positions work.

 19. What if I'm a MMA super FAN that wants to get involved?